ashoksaravan/todo/README.md

 This project is to manage internal tasks with in team.

-To import the project in Eclipse, follow the steps below
+To import the project into Eclipse, follow the steps below

     1. Ensure Maven is installed
     2. Open a command window (Windows) or a terminal (Linux/Mac)